What is the need?

-- 61% of La Clínica’s patients reside in Washington, DC, and 32% reside in the suburbs of Maryland and 7% Virginia.
+- 61% of La Clínica’s patients reside in Washington, DC, 32% reside in the suburbs of Maryland, and 7% in the suburbs of Virginia.

-In addition to economic barriers, the Latino community must also face cultural and linguistic barriers as well.
-Studies reveal that most Latinos, once settled in the US, choose to acculturate, rather than assimilate; merging the aspects of their native culture (familialism, food, language) with the culture and customs of their new home.
-However, the pressure of becoming bi-cultural combined with the trauma of the migration experience, the lack of a cultural emphasis on physical activity or exercise and limited access to health care and educational programs can aggravate and/or cause physical and mental health conditions.
+In addition to economic barriers, the Latino community faces cultural and linguistic barriers.
+Studies reveal that most Latinos, once settled in the US, choose to acculturate, rather than assimilate; merging aspects of their native culture (familialism, food, language) with the culture and customs of their new home.
+However, the pressure of becoming bi-cultural combined with the trauma of the migration experience, the lack of a cultural emphasis on physical activity or exercise, and limited access to health care and educational programs can aggravate and/or cause physical and mental health conditions.

 All of these contributing factors combined with federal eligibility restrictions limiting access to safety net programs such as Medicaid and Medicare, continue to bar access to quality, routine, preventative health care.